nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_sidewalk_gateway.rst

    .. figure:: /images/sidewalk_alexa_image1.png

-.. _setting_up_sidewalk_bridge_new_device:
+.. _setting_up_sidewalk_gateway_new_device:

 Enabling Sidewalk on the existing Echo device
 *********************************************

-If you already have an existing Echo device, check your device settings to determine whether your device can act as a Sidewalk Bridge.
+If you already have an existing Echo device, check your device settings to determine whether your device can act as a Sidewalk Gateway.

 #.
 Open :guilabel:`More`, and select :guilabel:`Settings`.
 #.
 Click :guilabel:`Account Settings`.